moniafavaro/volunteer/README.md

 When you as a company go to the home page you are able to add opening jobs and/or close a job.
 You can also see all the volunteers that apply for a job.

-If you register as a volunteer and login you will be redirected to the volunteer profile, where you can add your informations like phone number and CV.
+If you register as a volunteer and login you will be redirected to the volunteer profile, where you can add your information like phone number and CV.

 https://user-images.githubusercontent.com/60261970/148088960-3ff74f6f-ba7a-4ba1-872d-324339bfc05c.mov